5 Mistakes New ESL Teachers ALWAYS Make

 Every experienced ESL teacher has made these mistakes.
 Talking too much, over-correcting, fearing silence, and clinging to the lesson plan are all part of the learning curve.

-The key is not to become perfect immediately.
-The key is to improve one lesson at a time.
+The goal is not to become perfect immediately.
+The goal is to improve one lesson at a time.

 When you focus on communication, clarity, patience, and flexibility, your teaching becomes stronger — and your students feel the difference.